 - Section des bibliothèques of the Bureau de coopération universitaire (BCI) works by pooling and sharing library, human and material resources so that Québec’s university libraries can plan and develop their collections and services with a view to optimizing their use by all members of the Québec university community.

-- Digital Preservation and Stewardship of the Council of Atlantic University Libraries (CAUL) helps to foster and advance digital preservation and stewardship amongst the members of CAUL.
+- The Digital Preservation and Stewardship Committee of the Council of Atlantic University Libraries (CAUL) helps to foster and advance digital preservation and stewardship amongst the members of CAUL.